alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 ### 5 — **Using the “Redeem” section of the bridge**.

-If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://testnet.alephium.org/" >https://testnet.alephium.org/</a>.
+If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from [https://testnet.alephium.org/](https://testnet.alephium.org/).
 Then, click “Redeem” on the bridge page, paste the tx hash into the “source TX” field, and click “Recover.”

 ![](image_4dd0438820.png)